Galien week of innovation

 The Galien Forum, held every autumn at New York’s Alexandria Center for Life Science, offers a full day of spirited discussions with Nobel Laureates, top policy makers, and leading industry executives who offer perspectives on the most significant health challenges of our time while highlighting the latest research and clinical pathways toward diagnosis, treatment, and cure.

-The 2024 edition promises a rich program of critical and emerging topics at the heart of the life science research, regulation and access.
-With a record number of participants expected for this edition, space is limited.
-Register early to take part.
+The 2024 edition presented a rich program of critical and emerging topics at the heart of the life science research, regulation and access.
+Watch the exciting discussion and debates below.

 2024 Program